Earl of Kent

-Earls of Kent, second creation (1067)
+Earls of Kent, first creation (1067)

-After William, Duke of Normandy conquered England, Odo, Bishop of Bayeux, his half-brother, was awarded the Earldom of Kent, the second creation.
+After William, Duke of Normandy conquered England, Odo, Bishop of Bayeux, his half-brother, was awarded the Earldom of Kent, the first creation.
 In 1076, Odo was found guilty of defrauding the crown, and most of his properties were forfeited to the crown, but he was not executed.
 In 1082, he was arrested for planning a military campaign to Rome and in 1088 his titles were forfeited.
 He died in 1097 at Palermo, on his way to join the First Crusade.